Do I need a real estate agent to buy a house? | Do I need a real estate agent to sell? | Unique situations | When should I hire a realtor?

 One of the biggest advantages of having a buyer's agent is that they are skilled negotiators.
 They can use their experience to negotiate a better price for you, which may ultimately save you more money in the long run.

 If you're eligible, you may qualify for Clever Cash Back when you work with a Clever Partner Agent.
-With Clever Cash Back you could get a check worth up to 0.5% of the home's value after you’ve closed — and you'll still get all the benefits that come from working with a full-service real estate agent!
+With Clever Cash Back you could get cash back after you’ve closed — and you'll still get all the benefits that come from working with a full-service real estate agent!

 FAQs for buyers